From BR Bullpen

 One-time 20-game winner

-Helling was a Texas first round draft pick in the 1992 amateur draft, and was traded to the Florida Marlins for John Burkett during their initial AL West title-winning season in 1996.
+Helling was with Team USA when they got the Bronze at the 1991 Pan American Games.
+He was a Texas first round draft pick in the 1992 amateur draft, and was traded to the Florida Marlins for John Burkett during their initial AL West title-winning season in 1996.
 A year later, the Rangers re-acquired Helling for Ed Vosberg.
 Rick went 20-7 with a 4.41 ERA for the Rangers in 1998 and was a leader on the team which won its second divisional title.
 Texas won it again in 1999.
 Helling was 13-11 with a 4.84 ERA that season.
 During the next two years he won 28 games, then became a free agent.
 He pitched for the Arizona Diamondbacks in 2002, winning 10 games as that team also won a division title.
 In 2003, he was with the Baltimore Orioles, but they released him in August.
 Signing with Florida, he was 1-0 with a 0.55 ERA in 11 relief outings and made 4 appearances in the playoffs.
 The Marlins won the World Series that year, with Helling's former Rangers teammate Ivan Rodriguez also on the team.
 A later stop for Rick was with the Milwaukee Brewers and he ended his career with 93 wins, 81 losses and a 4.68 ERA.

 Other Notes